econoalchemist/Foundation-Passport/07 Testing Backups.md

  <img width="750" src="assets/passport89.jpg">
 </p>

 Repeat that process for all 6-words in order, making up your password.
 Then The Passport will alert you that the restoration was sucessful and that the device will now reboot.
+You can remove the microSD card at this time.

 <p align="center">
  <img width="750" src="assets/passport90.jpg">